SCWR/img-lazy-processor/README-en.md

 > Through the modern browser Observer API of Mutation Observer and Intersection Observer, lazy loading of img tags and friendly prompts for empty addresses or loading failures
 > Because the Mutation Observer and Intersection Observer requires compatibility, the Mutation Observer can reference the [intersection-observer](https://www.npmjs.com/package/intersection-observer).
+> Or add the polyfill [polyfill/intersection-observer.js](./polyfill/intersection-observer.js) modified in this project.

 ## Usage